The only way to minimize the annoyance of car repair is to choose a high-quality

 Also, write at the bottom of the work order: Keep replaced parts for customers

 inspection.
-Even if you know you cant tell an alternator from a tailpipe,
+Even if you cant tell an alternator from a tailpipe, the

-the shop does notand it cant be sure you wont take the parts to someone
+shop doesnt know itand cant be sure you wont show the parts to someone

-If all the work you want done is covered by warranty, dont bother with
+If all the work you need is covered under a warranty, dont bother with

 authorized on the work order.